Pipeline

 Beactica’s approach

-We are utilising our validated platform and expertise in lead generation to develop novel therapeutics for treatment of cancers with MSI.
+We are utilising our expertise in lead generation and Eclipsor™ platform for targeted protein degradation to develop novel therapeutics for treatment of cancers with MSI.
 Selective binders to dynamic binding pockets of WRN have been identified and are currently being developed into catalytic inhibitors and/or proteolysis-targeting protein degrader that eliminate WRN.

 Improving lives